SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 This add-on provides Blender with several import/export features for **Star Wars: The Old Republic** (**SWTOR**) 3D assets:

-* Imports and exports SWTOR's specific flavor of the .gr2 3D model format, including rigging data (vertex groups, weights) and armatures ("skeletons").
-Can import multiple files at once.
+* Imports and exports SWTOR's specific flavor of the .gr2 3D model format, including rigging data (vertex groups, weights) and armatures ("skeletons"). **It can import multiple files at once**.
 Creates template SWTOR materials on import.
 * Imports and applies .jba animation files.
 Works often enough to be worthy.
 * Imports .clo files for physics-based bones (clothes, hair, Twi'lek lekku, etc.). **Experimental**.
 * Imports .json files describing all the assets and data necessary to auto-assemble and auto-texture a Player Character or a NPC (please check our guides in this Github's [**WikiPedia**](https://github.com/SWTOR-Slicers/WikiPedia/other-repositories/gr2-plugin/gr2_addon_010.png)).